-ATM0 Speaker is always off

-ATM1 ■ Speaker is on whenever the modem is dialling or answering a call.
-When a connection is established, the speaker is switched off established

-ATM2 Speaker is always on

-ATM3 Speaker is off whenever the modem is dialling or once a connection is also be on during retrains or rate changes.
+ATM0 Speaker is always off ATM1 Speaker is on whenever the modem is dialling or answering a call.
+When a connection is established, the speaker is switched off ATM2 Speaker is always on ATM3 Speaker is off whenever the modem is dialling or once a connection is established ATM4 Speaker is on whenever the modem is dialling or answering.
+The speaker will also be on during retrains or rate changes.